 SUMMER ADVISING AND REGISTRATION TUTORIAL

 As you plan for your first semester, Clark advisers will help you along the way.
-Clark has three phases of academic advising.
-Phase one starts this summer when you will be assigned a Summer Adviser.
+Clark has three phases of academic advising: Phase one starts this summer when you will be assigned a Summer Adviser.
 Once the fall semester starts (phase two), you will meet your Pre-Major Adviser, with whom you will work for the next few semesters until you declare your major.
 At the start of the third phase you will be assigned to a Major Adviser.
-Details are as follows:

 - Phase 1: Summer Advisers